-The optical output 1 or 2 has been set to AES or SPDIF in the Settings dialog.
+The optical output ADAT2 has been switched to AES/SPDIF.
 As can be seen in the block diagram, all channels and their assignments still exist, but the optical transmitter has been disconnected from ADAT2 and is now fed from the AES output (channels 13/14).
 The ADAT2 playback devices are still usable by routing and mixing them in TotalMix to other outputs.